Charlie Martel

 Biography

-Charlie served as investigative counsel where he led an investigation on the response to Hurricane Katrina and served on the investigative team for a counter-terror investigation.
+Charlie served as investigative counsel with the United States Senate Homeland Security and Government Affairs Committee, where he led an investigation on the response to Hurricane Katrina and served on the investigative team for a domestic extremism/counter-terror investigation.
 He has volunteered to represent immigrants and refugees seeking asylum in the U.S. and internationally, and his essay on his asylum work in Greece was published by the Harvard Human Rights Journal.
-He has participated in voting rights teams since 2001.
-Charlie started his career in private practice.
+He has participated in voting rights teams since 2001, and led the Obama campaign’s Virginia legal headquarters.

 Charlie’s scholarship addresses constitutional issues, human rights, civil rights, the law of armed conflict, and humanitarian response.
 In addition to academic writing, Charlie has written essays on law and policy for Slate, the International Committee for the Red Cross, Lawfare, Just Security and other publications.